Dynamic recrystallization

 Dynamic recrystallization is dependent on the rate of dislocation creation and movement.
 It is also dependent on the recovery rate (the rate at which dislocations annihilate).
 The interplay between work hardening and dynamic recovery determines grain structure.
 It also determines the susceptibility of grains to various types of dynamic recrystallization.
-Regardless of the mechanism, for dynamic crystallization to occur, the material must have experienced a critical deformation.
+Regardless of the mechanism, for dynamic recrystallization to occur, the material must have experienced a critical deformation.
 The final grain size increases with increased stress.
 To achieve very fine-grained structures the stresses have to be high.

 Some authors have used the term 'postdynamic' or 'metadynamic' to describe recrystallization that occurs during the cooling phase of a hot-working process or between successive passes.
 This emphasises the fact that the recrystallization is directly linked to the process in question, while acknowledging that there is no concurrent deformation.

 Geometric Dynamic Recrystallization (GDRX)

 Geometric dynamic recrystallization occurs in grains with local serrations.
 Upon deformation, grains undergoing GDRX elongate until the thickness of the grain falls below a threshold (below which the serration boundaries intersect and small grains pinch off into equiaxed grains).
 The serrations may predate stresses being exerted on the material, or may result from the material’s deformation.

 Geometric Dynamic Recrystallization has 6 main characteristics: